Massey products for algebras over operads: Introduction

 These kinds of algebras arise in different but related contexts, like differential geometry \cite{koszul_1985_crochet_schoutennijenhuis_cohomologie,dotsenko_shadrin_vallette_2015_rham_cohomology_homotopy} and Lie algebra cohomology \cite{kosmann-schwarzbach_1995_exact_gerstenhaber_algebras, Campos2016}.
 In the last section, we compute non-vanishing Massey products associated to these relations in the latter context and we relate them to the former.

 In general, DG-algebras over a Koszul operad $\O{O}$ arise naturally as the operadic cochain complex of an algebra over the Koszul dual operad $\O{O}^{!}$.
 This construction yields unlimited examples to test the existence of non-trivial Massey products.
 We aim at keeping this paper short, but several related topics could be addressed next.
-In the associative and Lie settings, higher order Massey products are defined whenever shorter ones vanish, and they play a role in several applications, see e.g.~\cite{retah_1978_massey_operations_lie}.
+In the associative and Lie settings, higher order Massey products are defined whenever shorter ones vanish, and they play a role in several applications, see e.g.~\cite{allday_1973_rational_whitehead_products,allday_1977_rational_whitehead_products,retah_1977_massey_operations_lie,retah_1978_massey_operations_lie}.
+As in the associative case, we expect them to be not so related to higher operations in minimal models, compare \cite{buijs_moreno-fernandez_murillo_2020_infty_structures_massey} mentioned above.
+Hence their study would be of independent interest.
 It could also be worth to extend Massey products to algebras over generalizations of operads, such as colored operads, cyclic operads, etc. This should fit the Massey products in the homology of an operad used in \cite{livernet_2015_nonformality_swisscheese_operad} to prove that the Swiss cheese operad is not formal.

 We here nominally work with Koszul operads in characteristic zero \cite{ginzburg_kapranov_1994_koszul_duality_operads,loday_vallette_2012_algebraic_operads}.
 We borrow terminology and notation from \cite{loday_vallette_2012_algebraic_operads}.
 In Remark \ref{hypotheses} we indicate how most things make sense in positive characteristic, or even over general ground rings and non-Koszul operads.
 This is relevant for applications of Massey products to minimal models for operadic algebras over commutative rings, extending \cite{sagave_2010_dgalgebras_derived_algebras}, see \cite{Maes2021,Muro2021}.